The Most Painful Places to Get a Tattoo

 Though that's not the only thing to consider when it comes to pain from elbow tattoos, as any tatts that go over your elbow are also going to swipe over your not-so-funny bone (ulnar nerve), which is exceptionally painful for 9 out of 10 people.

 When my artist was running lines and filling in color over my elbow during the progress of my right sleeve tattoos, it created a whole new sort of pain that I wasn't expecting.
 In addition to the feeling of being scratched by giant super fast cats, it also felt like there had been several super-large vaccination needles shoved down my forearm and all the way up to my pinky finger.
 To be honest, I'm not sure how I managed to hold still during those passes over my funny bone, though to the surprise of my artist and myself, I managed to do it without flinching once.
 That being said, it was not a tear-free endeavor.

 Meditation can take you far in terms of being able to handle the pain, but it isn't 100% foolproof and will definitely make your eyes water regardless of whether or not you can sit through a dozen or so passes over that super-sensitive nerve that covers such a large piece of real-estate down your arm.

 Inner Ankle Tattoos

-This is the place that I choose for my very first tattoo.
+This is the place that I chose for my very first tattoo.
 A simple black dancing devil in an area I was hoping wouldn't be too painful.
 Boy, did I learn my lesson!